 Authentication for embedded metrics

-Embedded metrics follow the same licensing and permission restrictions used on Tableau Server and Tableau Online.
+Embedded metrics follow the same licensing and permission restrictions used on Tableau Server and Tableau Cloud.
 To see an embedded metric, the viewer must sign in to an account on the Tableau site that the metric is embedded from.
 Unlike embedded views, embedded metrics don't allow for the use of a Guest account to display metrics to viewers who are not signed in.

-Viewers who haven’t signed in to Tableau Server or Tableau Online in another tab will be prompted to sign in from the embedded metric itself.
+Viewers who haven’t signed in to Tableau Server or Tableau Cloud in another tab will be prompted to sign in from the embedded metric itself.
 To successfully sign in from an embedded metric, the viewer’s browser must be must be configured to allow third-party cookies.

 To enable a single sign-on experience for embedded metrics, your Tableau administrator must configure a trust relationship between Tableau Server and an external authorization server (Tableau Server only) or a Tableau connected app and a webpage.
-For more information, see Register EAS to Enable SSO for Embedded Content(Link opens in a new window) in the Tableau Server help or Configure Tableau Connected Apps to Enable SSO for Embedded Content(Link opens in a new window) in the Tableau Online help.
+For more information, see Register EAS to Enable SSO for Embedded Content(Link opens in a new window) in the Tableau Server help or Configure Tableau Connected Apps to Enable SSO for Embedded Content(Link opens in a new window) in the Tableau Cloud help.

 How metric URLs are structured